U.S. Relations With Haiti

-Haiti is a U.S. policy priority.
-When this close neighbor is more prosperous, secure, and firmly rooted in democracy, Haitians and Americans benefit.
-U.S. policy toward Haiti is designed to foster the institutions and infrastructure necessary for it to achieve strong democratic foundations and meaningful poverty reduction through sustainable development.
-The United States provides substantial humanitarian assistance so that the most vulnerable Haitians can better meet their basic needs in health and nutrition.
-Assistance for longer-term development and institution building is another pillar of U.S.-Haiti bilateral cooperation.
-Priority areas include support for economic growth and poverty reduction, improved healthcare and food security, promoting respect for human rights, building stronger democratic institutions, and expanding the Haitian National Police so that Haiti can better provide for its own security and be an effective partner against international crime.
-Because poverty reduction and tackling chronic unemployment require job creation, the United States facilitates bilateral trade and investment with Haiti.
+When Haiti is more prosperous, secure, and firmly rooted in democracy, Haitians and Americans benefit.
+U.S. policy toward this close neighbor is designed to foster the institutions and infrastructure necessary to achieve strong democratic foundations and meaningful poverty reduction through sustainable development.
+The United States provides substantial humanitarian assistance so the most vulnerable Haitians can better meet their basic needs in health and nutrition.
+Assistance for long-term development and institution building is another pillar of U.S.-Haiti bilateral cooperation.
+Priority areas include support for economic growth and poverty reduction, improved healthcare and food security, promoting respect for human rights, building stronger democratic institutions, and strengthening the Haitian National Police (HNP) so that Haiti provides its own security and can be a stronger partner against international crime.
+Because poverty reduction and tackling chronic unemployment require job creation, the United States helps facilitate bilateral trade and investment with Haiti.
 The large Haitian diaspora in the United States is a potentially powerful ally in the effort to expand business opportunities and build on the many links that unite Haitians and Americans.

-Six years after the January 2010 earthquake that devastated much of the country, Haiti has transitioned from a post-disaster era to a period of building and long-term development.
-As of January 2015, more than 95 percent of the 1.5 million displaced persons in camps have found alternative housing.
-Nearly all earthquake debris that obstructed recovery has been removed.
-Thousands of needed jobs are being created in Haiti’s growing export apparel sector.
-Since 2011 Haiti has achieved positive annual growth rates, including 2.9 percent in 2014.
-With U.S. and international support, Haiti has seen a steady and substantial decrease in the number of cholera cases since the initial outbreak in 2010.
-Much remains to be done to sustain and build on this progress.
-Since the earthquake, the United States has made available more than $4.5 billion for assistance to Haiti to support life-saving post-disaster relief as well as longer-term recovery, reconstruction, and development programs.
-Even before the earthquake Haiti was among the least developed nations and faced chronic challenges to meaningful poverty reduction.
-Against this background, the country’s reconstruction and development will continue for many years.
+Much progress has been made in the eight years after the January 2010 earthquake that devastated much of the country.
+Haiti has transitioned from a post-disaster era to a period of reconstruction and long-term development.
+As of December 2016, approximately 97 percent of the 1.5 million displaced persons in camps had departed for alternative housing arrangements.
+Thousands of needed jobs have been created in Haiti’s growing export apparel sector.
+Since 2011, Haiti has achieved positive annual growth rates, including 5.5 percent in 2011 and 2.8 percent in 2014.
+With U.S. and international support, Haiti has achieved significant improvements in basic health indicators and seen a steady and substantial decrease in the number of cholera cases since the initial outbreak in 2010.

-Haiti’s transition to a strong democracy is important to the United States as that country’s authoritarian history becomes increasingly part of its past rather than its future.
+Haiti’s transition to a strong democracy is important to the United States as the country’s authoritarian history becomes increasingly part of its past rather than its future.
 Strong democratic institutions, in particular the holding of regular free and fair elections, can help guarantee Haiti’s democratic traditions and ensure a voice for the Haitian people in their governance.
-A commitment to democracy and the rule of law can also ensure that human rights and fundamental freedoms are better protected.
+Haiti now has a democratically elected president who took office on February 7, 2017.
+A commitment to democracy and the rule of law also ensures that human rights and fundamental freedoms are better protected.
 The stability and predictability that come with these institutions are essential for Haiti to achieve sustained economic growth and to attract needed foreign investment.

 U.S. Assistance to Haiti

-- More Haitians have access to police services as a result of new police commissariats built in areas not previously serviced by the police,
+- More Haitians have access to police services following the construction of new police commissariats built in areas not previously serviced by the police.

 Bilateral Economic Relations

 Since 2011, the Haitian Government has emphasized encouraging foreign investment and developing private-led market-based economic growth.
-Haiti encourages the inflow of new capital and technological innovations and has stated a commitment to improve the business environment and attract foreign investors.
-Its Center of Investment Facilitation (CFI) aims to facilitate and promote investment in the local economy by reducing administrative delays, streamlining the creation of enterprises, and facilitating the provision of inducements.
-Private investment reached a ten-year high in 2013, outpacing foreign assistance spending in Haiti by more than 100 percent.
-However, overall costs to start a new business in Haiti remain high; access to credit as well as structures for investor protection are still insufficient.
-The United States and Haiti have a bilateral agreement on investment guarantees that permits the U.S. Overseas Private Investment Corporation (OPIC) to offer programs in Haiti.
+President Moise campaigned on a platform of economic development, innovation, energy reform, and universal education.
+The Government of Haiti encourages the inflow of new capital and technological innovations and has articulated a commitment to improve the business environment and attract foreign investors.
+Haiti’s Center of Investment Facilitation aims to facilitate and promote investment in the local economy by reducing administrative delays, streamlining the creation of enterprises, and facilitating the provision of inducements.
+However, overall costs to start and operate a new business in Haiti remain high; access to credit as well as structures for investor protection are still insufficient.
+The United States and Haiti have a bilateral agreement on investment guarantees that permits the U.S. Overseas Private Investment Corporation to offer programs in Haiti.

 Meaningful poverty reduction in Haiti will depend on job creation through economic activity and foreign investment.
 Toward that end, the United States promotes needed reforms in Haiti to make it easier and more predictable for businesses to operate and to create the kind of stable environment needed for investors.

-Additional information on business opportunities in Haiti can be found at www.export.gov under opportunities, market research, Country Commercial Guides.
+Additional information on business opportunities in Haiti can be found at www.export.gov under market intelligence, Country Commercial Guides.

 U.S. Trade Preferences for Haiti

 Both Haitian and American importers and exporters can benefit under the Caribbean Basin Trade Partnership Act – the successor program of the Caribbean Basin Initiative – that provides for duty-free export of many Haitian products assembled from U.S. components or materials.
-The 2008 Haitian Hemispheric Opportunity Through Partnership Encouragement (HOPE II) Act and the 2010 Haiti Economic Lift Program (HELP legislation) provide duty-free preferences for certain light-manufacturing products produced in Haiti, in particular textile and apparel products.
-Haitian textile and garment factories eligible for duty-free entry into the United States under HOPE II and HELP must comply with international core labor standards and Haitian labor law.
-The HOPE and HELP Acts have been instrumental in the redevelopment of Haiti’s apparel industry which accounts for some 90 percent of national export earnings and provides approximately 30,000 jobs (2013).
+The 2008 Haitian Hemispheric Opportunity Through Partnership Encouragement (HOPE II) Act and the 2010 Haiti Economic Lift Program (HELP legislation) provide duty-free preferences for certain light-manufacturing products produced in Haiti, in particular apparel products.
+The Trade Preferences Extension Act of 2015 extended trade benefits provided to Haiti in the HOPE and HELP Acts through September 2025.
+Haitian apparel factories eligible for duty-free entry into the United States under HOPE II and HELP must comply with international core labor standards and Haitian labor law.
+The HOPE and HELP Acts have been instrumental in the redevelopment of Haiti’s apparel industry which accounts for over 90 percent of national export earnings and provides over 45,000 jobs (2017).

 Haiti's Membership in International Organizations

 Haiti and the United States are partners in promoting core values such as democracy, respect for human rights, and economic development both in the region and around the world.
 Both nations belong to a number of the same international organizations, including the United Nations (UN), Organization of American States (OAS), International Monetary Fund (IMF), World Bank (WB), and World Trade Organization (WTO).
-The United States works closely with the OAS, particularly through the Secretary General's "Friends of Haiti" group, the Caribbean Community (CARICOM), and individual countries to advance its policy goals in Haiti.
+The United States works closely with the OAS, UN, the Caribbean Community (CARICOM), and individual countries to advance its policy goals in Haiti.

 Department of State Haiti Country Page